How To Make Pysanky, the Ultimate Easter Eggs

 How to Make Pysanky

-Wash eggs in a solution of 1 quart tepid water and 1 tablespoon white vinegar.
+Wash eggs in a solution of 1-quart tepid water and 1 tablespoon of white vinegar.
 Make sure eggs are completely dry and at room temperature before drawing and waxing.
 While eggs are drying, you can make up the dyes, following package directions.

 1. Lightly pencil a design on a washed and dried, uncooked white egg.
 Don't erase mistakes; just keep going.

 2. Heat the bowl of the kitska over a candle, use it to scoop up a little beeswax, heat the kitska again, and draw melted beeswax on the parts of the design that should stay white.
 In the photo below, Dana is applying wax over the designs in the egg that she wants to stay white when she dyes the egg.

 Tip: To heat, hold the kitska near but not in the flame.
 Before you start to wax the egg, touch the bottom of the heated kitska on a sheet of paper to pull out excess hot wax that would otherwise run out and blot your egg.
 Make it a habit to do this each time you apply wax to the egg.
 I learned this the hard way.

 3. Using a spoon, gently dip the waxed egg in the lightest dye color in your design.
 You might have to leave the egg in for several minutes until the color is as deep as you want.
 Lift out the egg and pat dry with a paper towel.
 Do not rub.

 Tip: You'll go through lots of paper towels.
 I cut mine into small squares so I can get maximum usage from one sheet.